-I highly recommend reading a couple books (click here + scroll down to the bottom for my recommendations!) and/or taking a thorough cold process soapmaking class before you dive in, as it does require special safety practices and an understanding of a somewhat complicated scientific process.
+I highly recommend reading a couple books and/or taking a thorough cold process soapmaking class before you dive in, as it does require special safety practices and an understanding of a somewhat complicated scientific process.

 Once you get a handle on the basics, I'm your girl - you'll find plenty of recipes, tutorials, and resources here on Modern Soapmaking.

 Plus, cold process soapmaking is probably the most popular method of soapmaking, so there are a TON of resources out on the web, including Soap Queen, Rebecca's Soap Delicatessen, The Nerdy Farmwife, and Miller Soap.
 (And so many more...)

 The downfall to cold process soapmaking is that it really has revolutionized over the past few decades, so some of the information you may find out there in books or online should really be taken with a grain of salt.

 This method is perfect for you if you are interested in controlling all the ingredients in your soap, and have an interest in combining art and science!